Fed Chair Powell warned of 'pain' to come. Seniors on fixed incomes are already feeling it - NewsBreak

 Medicare, Medicaid, and social security spending from a 2017 chart.Wikideas1, CC0, via Wikimedia Commons.
 Inflation makes every dollar count.
 As you can see from the above chart, although it's from 2017, Social Security figures have continued to rise.

-The Social Security Administration will be announcing the latest cost-of-living adjustment.
-Seniors could receive hundreds of dollars more per month in 2023.
+For Social Security Retirees, There's Good and Bad News in the Latest Inflation Report

+Social Security recipients are set to receive their biggest cost-of-living-adjustment in 40 years.
 You’re reading a free article with opinions that may differ from The Motley Fool’s Premium Investing Services.
 Become a Motley Fool member today to get instant access to our top analyst recommendations, in-depth research, investing resources, and more.
 Learn More.

+Huge Social Security COLA spike could be on the way — because of inflation

+People on Social Security could see a huge spike in their checks from a cost-of-living adjustment (COLA) that is itself a result of inflation.
+In a letter sent on Tuesday, Senior Citizens League policy analyst Mary Johnson said recipients could see an 8.7 percent COLA spike next year.
+That’s a...

 3 Social Security Changes That Could Benefit Seniors Big Time